Nitrokey/nitrokey-documentation/nitrokey3/features.rst

    user has to `manually switch`_ as described in the FAQ.

-On top of the stable firmware for the Nitrokey 3, we also provide a Test Firmware, which comes with additional functionalities, which are not (yet) included into the stable firmware.
+On top of the stable firmware for the Nitrokey 3, we also provide a `Test Firmware`_, which comes with additional functionalities, which are not (yet) included into the stable firmware.

 **Using the Test Firmware is not recommended for production environments, there might be